A Unique Wine Brokerage

-The fact is, the number of wineries has increased almost 5-fold over the past 20 years, yet there are only about half the number of distributors with whom to work.
-The large wine groups now control between 65%-75% of total volume in the United States and are in a position to dictate which wineries any distributor can represent or prioritize.
-Unfortunately, this frequently leaves small and medium family wineries out of the picture.
+The fact is, the number of wineries has increased almost 5-fold over the past 25 years, yet there are only about half the number of distributors with whom to work.
+The large wine groups now control about 90% of total domestic volume in the United States and are in a position to dictate which wineries a distributor can represent or prioritize.
+Unfortunately, this frequently leaves small and medium sized wineries out of the picture.
 When these wineries find themselves with too much inventory, they can no longer count on moving it through the traditional three-tier system.
 Oftentimes, their wine clubs and tasting rooms can’t possibly provide enough volume potential to make a meaningful difference.
 These wineries frequently don’t know where to turn to convert their fine wine into cash.
 That’s when Mulberry Trample can be of service.

 There are more wineries to spread among fewer distributors